polynetwork/dev-docs/new_product/integrate_contracts/Customizing_Business_Logic_Contract.md

 ```

 - The mapping relationship of business logic contracts needs to be checked in `proxyHashMap`.
-- The function `unlock` is used to deserialize and excute the transaction data `argsBs`, i.e., to transfer a certain amount of token to the target address on the target chain.
+- The function `unlock` is used to deserialize and execute the transaction data `argsBs`, i.e., to transfer a certain amount of token to the target address on the target chain.
 - For safety, the function `unlock` only can be called by the [CCM contract](https://github.com/polynetwork/eth-contracts/blob/master/contracts/core/cross_chain_manager/interface/IEthCrossChainManager.sol).
 In this case, the modifier `onlyManagerContract` restricts the calling authority by obtaining the CCM contract address of CCM in CCMP contract.
-While the function `setManagerProxy` is uesd to set the [CCMP contract](https://github.com/polynetwork/eth-contracts/blob/master/contracts/core/cross_chain_manager/interface/IEthCrossChainManagerProxy.sol) address.
-See following:
+While the function `setManagerProxy` is used to set the [CCMP contract](https://github.com/polynetwork/eth-contracts/blob/master/contracts/core/cross_chain_manager/interface/IEthCrossChainManagerProxy.sol) address, as shown in follows:

 ```solidity
     modifier onlyManagerContract() {